kburtch/SimpleStinkerDefenseSuite/README.md

 Select monitor\_mode if you want to test the software first.

 Turn off your firewall, if you have one.
 Run reset\_firewall to initialize the firewall.
+Type "N" to recover from backups.
-Run the start\_ssds.sh script to start the sshd, mail and http daemons.
-(Or run start\_ssds.sh on boot.)
+Run the start\_ssds.sp script to start the sshd, mail and http daemons.
+(Or run start\_ssds.sp on boot.)
-Run the stop\_ssds.sh script to stop the sshd, mail and http daemons.
+Run the stop\_ssds.sp script to stop the sshd, mail and http daemons.

 Install the hourly and daily tasks in your crontab.
 For example: